Armada Invictus 89TI ReviewNovember 18, 2018

 - A few testers would have preferred less tip rocker

-The Armada Invictus 89 TI’s redesign, which includes a new metal-laminate construction, feels like a ski that’s been working out in the offseason, hitting the hill with power, authority and an easy-to-access sweet spot which provides a vastly increased sense of control.
+The Armada Invictus 89 Ti’s recent redesign, which includes a new metal-laminate construction, feels like a ski that’s been working out in the offseason, hitting the hill with power, authority, and an easy-to-access sweet spot which provides a vastly increased sense of control.
 Testers found it damp and reliable, fun to ski off-piste, with plenty of tip and tail rocker for anyone who wants a mix of solid carving ability with a bit of a freestyle feel.
-The ski received high marks for Flotation, Stability and Edge Hold.
+The ski received high marks for Floatation, Stability, and Edge Hold.

 Those strengths also equal a ski that you can carve in a variety of softer snow situations, from bumps to windpack to slush.
 While the two new layers of titanal do radically improve the dampness of the ski, it does so at the expense of a lively, responsive feel.
 Our testers were mixed as to whether the pronounced AR Nose Rocker results in a greater ease of initiation for every turn, or a slight loss of confidence on harder snow.
-They could be both right here.
-All in all, this is a much improved all-mountain Frontside ski at a competitive price for advanced to aggressive skiers.
+They could be both right here, as this is a well-built Frontside ski at a competitive price for advanced to aggressive skiers.

 The same sensation of the ski losing a bit of contact on hard pack impacted the scores for Edge Hold.
 Providing Float for off-piste and ease of turn initiation can sometimes come at the expense of grip, and that is definitely the case here.
-The Invictus 89 Ti did get one 10 (out of a possible 10) and two 9s from our testers for Edge Hold, and then a few 8s, 7s, and few 6s at the lower end for Edge Hold.
-As noted in the Full Review, those scores are impacted by how much you want a ski that performs better on harder, or softer snow.
+The Invictus 89 Ti did get one 10 (out of a possible 10) and two 9s from our testers for Edge Hold, and then a few 8s, 7s, and few 6s at the lower end.
+Those scores are impacted by how much you want a ski that performs better on harder, or softer snow.